rlmic/literate-economic-analysis/README.md

 Copy to clipboard
 Warning
 [macOS] When I ran the kernel install step I got the following error:

-Cannot import kernel
-Installing Jupyter kernel spec
-WARNING: Could not find Stata path.
-Refer to the documentation to see how to set it manually:

 https://kylebarron.dev/stata_kernel/using_stata_kernel/configuration
 Copy to clipboard